GeorgeHernandez/GeorgeHernandez/Courage/BladeAnatomy.md

 - Some blades alternate veer on the same edge.
 E.g. Leaf-blades like the [Xiphos](https://en.wikipedia.org/wiki/Xiphos) or [Sting](https://en.wikipedia.org/wiki/List_of_weapons_and_armour_in_Middle-earth#Sting).
 - Similar or other functionality can be implemented with appendages.
 E.g. [Polearm](https://en.wikipedia.org/wiki/Polearm) variants.

-The **Slope** of a blade refers to the general line of an edge relative to the central axis of the grip.
+The **Slope**  or **Lean** of a blade refers to the general line of an edge relative to the central axis of the grip.
 E.g.
 - If you have a sword in a thrust reference position, with the grip horizontal, then in math terms the difference between grip and tip can be:
-  - Positive (+Δx, ↗️), i.e. upward slope.
+  - **Positive Slope** (+Δx, ↗️), i.e. upward.
 A [Katana](https://en.wikipedia.org/wiki/Katana) is convex blade with a positive slope.
-  - Zero (0Δx, ➡️), i.e. flat or horizontal or no slope.
+  - **Zero Slope** (0Δx, ➡️), i.e. flat or horizontal or no slope.
 Most kitchen knives have a convex blade with no slope.
-  - Negative (-Δx, ↘️), i.e. downward  slope.
+  - **Negative Slope** (-Δx, ↘️), i.e. downward.
 A [Kukri](https://en.wikipedia.org/wiki/Kukri) is a convex blade with a negative slope.
-- If you have a sword in a cut reference position, with the grip vertical, then the math definition of slope does not apply but the 3 slopes above would translate to:
+- If you have a sword in a cut reference position, with the grip vertical, then the math definition of slope does not apply, but the 3 slopes above would correspond to the following:
-  - Backward leaning, i.e. "curved" towards you.
+  - **Backward Leaning**, i.e. "curved" towards you.
 E.g. The katana.
-  - No leaning, i.e. straight up.
+  - **No Leaning**, i.e. straight up.
 E.g. The kitchen knife.
-  - Forward leaning, i.e. "recurved" away from you.
+  - **Forward Leaning**, i.e. "recurved" away from you.
 E.g. The kukri.
+- Blades with pistol grips (or the like) effectively have  negative sloping (forward leaning) blades.

   The back and front edges may not veer or slope in the same fashion.
   - **Straight Back** (S1).
 Kitchen knifes typically have a straight back and a curved belly.